 EASA Issues First eVTOL Certification Rules

-The European Aviation Safety Agency has issued a “special condition” for the certification of eVTOL aircraft up to a maximum takeoff weight of 7,000 pounds carrying up to nine passengers….
+• The European Aviation Safety Agency (EASA) has issued a "special condition" for the certification of "small" eVTOL aircraft (up to 7,000 lbs, 9 passengers), marking it as a foundational step for their integration into point-to-point transportation.

 The European Aviation Safety Agency has issued a “special condition” for the certification of eVTOL aircraft up to a maximum takeoff weight of 7,000 pounds carrying up to nine passengers.
 The two-tiered regulation on so-called “small” eVTOLs is described by EASA as a “first building block” to integration of hybrid and electric VTOL aircraft that will mostly be used in point-to-point transportation.
 The nature of those operations will determine the classification used to certify the aircraft.